Stochastic Proximal Gradient Methods for Nonconvex Problems in Hilbert Spaces: Asymptotic Convergence Results

 \section{Asymptotic Convergence Results}

-In this section, we show asymptotic convergence results for three variants of the stochastic proximal gradient method in Hilbert spaces for solving Problem \eqref{eq:ProblemFormulation-basic}.
+In this section, we show asymptotic convergence results for two variants of the stochastic proximal gradient method in Hilbert spaces for solving Problem \eqref{eq:ProblemFormulation-basic}.
 Let $G:H \times \Xi \rightarrow H$ be a parametrized operator (the \textit{stochastic gradient}) approximating (in a sense to be specified later) the gradient $\nabla j:H \rightarrow H$ and let $t_n$ be a positive step size.
-All algorithms in this section will share the basic iterative form
+Both algorithms in this section will share the basic iterative form

 where $h$ is the nonsmooth term from Problem \eqref{eq:ProblemFormulation-basic}.
 The following assumptions will be in force in all sections.